Pierlam/OpenExcelSdk/README.md

 proc.GetCellTypeAndValue(excelSheet, cell, out cellValueMulti, out error);

 // check: cellValueMulti.CellType, contains the type of the cell value.
+// then get the value from cellValueMulti property: StringValue, IntegerValue, DoubleValue, DateOnlyValue,...
 ```

 ## Set cell value

-If the cell does not exists, it will be created before set the value.
+If the cell does not exists, it will be created before setting the value.

 ```
 // set a double value into cell B2